 Directors who are officers of the Company should offer their resignation in the event of any significant change in their primary job responsibilities and/or upon termination of their employment with the Company.
-The Board, with the assistance of the Corporate Governance, Nominating and Compensation Committee, will evaluate whether it should accept the resignation after reviewing whether the individual satisfies the Board's membership criteria in light of such change.
+The Board, with the assistance of the Corporate Governance and ESG Committee, will evaluate whether it should accept the resignation after reviewing whether the individual satisfies the Board’s membership criteria in light of such change.

 8. Limitation on Outside Board Membership

 Non-executive directors may not serve on the board of directors of more than three (3) other public companies.